 While severe side effects of using medicated mouthwash are rare, some people can experience swollen neck glands and irritation in the mouth and tip of the tongue.
 Notify your dentist immediately if you experience any of these symptoms, or you believe you might be experiencing an allergic reaction to the mouthwash.

 Is It Safe?

-Though chlorhexidine gluconate mouthwash is effective at killing mouth bacteria in mild cases of gum disease, it's not a substitute for regular brushing and flossing for total oral health.
-Along with daily flossing, try brushing with a toothbrush that has curved, soft outer bristles to clean the gumline and firmer inner bristles to effectively clean teeth.
+Though chlorhexidine gluconate mouthwash is effective at killing mouth germs in mild cases of gum disease, it's not a substitute for regular brushing and flossing when it comes to total oral health.
+Along with daily flossing, try brushing with a toothbrush that has curved, soft outer bristles to clean the gumline, and firmer inner bristles to effectively clean teeth.

 If you are ready to take steps towards gum health, chlorhexidine gluconate oral rinse could be helpful in improving your oral care routine.
 Talk to your dentist about your options, and they will be able to help you find the solution that fits your smile best.